afeld/python-public-policy/assignments.md

   - **500 error:** You may be outputting too much data.
 Try reducing your output (in the Jupyter sense) to smaller subsets.

 - **`Disk is full` / `No space left on device`:** Your workspace in {{coding_env_name}} has a limit of 1GB (a.k.a 1,000 MB or 1,000,000 KB) across all your files.
 Jupyter shows the `File size` of each in the file browser.
 Try deleting some larger files that you don't need anymore.
   - If you do fill it up, your server may not be able to start again (`spawn failed`).
-You'll need to reach out to the instructor.
+You'll need to start your server in the `additional storage` mode to clean it up.
+Reach out to the instructor if you aren't able to resolve the issue on your own.
 {% endif -%}
 - **When using `choropleth_mapbox()`, nothing appears on the map:** Make sure:
   - Your `locations` corresponds to the DataFrame column name and `featureidkey` is set to `properties.<property name>` matching the GeoJSON